saulpw/visidata/README.md

 $ <command> | vd [<options>]
 ```

-VisiData supports tsv, csv, xlsx, hdf5, sqlite, and more.
+VisiData supports tsv, csv, xlsx, hdf5, sqlite, json and more.
 Use `-f <filetype>` to force a particular filetype.

 ## Documentation